freebirdjs/freebird-drafts/Storage_Class.md

     - id (_Number_): device id
     - path (_String_): path to the value which you want to replace
     - value (_Depends_): the value of the object refer by path will be replaced to this value
-    - callback (_Function): get called when replace property to database is completed
+    - callback (_Function_): get called when replace property to database is completed

 * reload(callback)
     - load each object from database to box
     - callback (_Function_): get called when reload from database is completed

+* isFulfilled(callback)
+    - check whether the need to reload the box in each instance
+    - callback (_Function_): get called when the check is complete

+* mailtain(callback)
+    - Synchronize data between database and storage box, and update each data object to database.
+    - callback (_Function_): get called when maintain storage box is complete

 <br />